johnfultonorg/johnfultonorg.github.io/README.md

 3.1 - 9/3/25
     - cleanup
-    - added networking persentation and link from "other"
+    - added networking preswentation and link from "other"

 3.0 - 8/6/2025
     - revised manually for johnfulton.org